 "The device was designed as a hybrid valve, blending the benefits of a self-expanding device with having specific annular contact with the aim of lowering pacemakers and stroke rates," explained Chandan Devireddy, M.D., cath lab director at Emory University Hospital Midtown, and a spokesman for the Society of Cardiovascular Angiography and Interventions (SCAI).
 "The data was not a happy story.
-It was designed as a non-inferiority trial, and it did not meet that, and instead showed it was inferior against the Edwards Sapien valve."
+It was designed as a non-inferiority trial, and it did not meet that.
+Instead it showed it was inferior against the Edwards Sapien valve."

 He said the poorer outcomes were mainly driven by a higher rate of kidney injury, possibly from use of more contrast, and a high rate of paravalvular leak (PVL).

-"Now we are in the third, if not the fourth, generation world of transcatheter devices, that high a level of moderate PVL as seen in the Accurate Neo trial, it is a bitter pill to swallow.
+"Now we are in the third, if not the fourth, generation world of transcatheter devices.
+So that high a level of moderate PVL as seen in the Acurate Neo trial, it is a bitter pill to swallow.
 In 2019, the current generation of the Accurate Neo is not ready for prime time," Devireddy said.